How Vote By Mail Works

 If a voter is unable to fill out their own ballot, a designated person can assist.
 The assisting person must complete the voter assistance form provided with the ballot and include the form in the return envelope.

-Ballots can be dropped off at the two outdoor dropboxes located at City Hall and Montrose Community Center, or at the three indoor dropboxes located at the Senior Center, Lincoln Park Community Center, and Twinbrook Community Center only during hours of operation.
+Ballots can be dropped off at the two outdoor drop boxes located at City Hall and Montrose Community Center, or at the four indoor drop boxes located at the Senior Center, Lincoln Park Community Center, Twinbrook Community Center, and Thomas Farm Community Center only during hours of operation.

 Sorting the BallotsYour ballot will be sorted by the city and delivered to the secured processing center.
 All ballots will be transported in a locked and secure vault.